 where H and R represent the reference and hypothesis events respectively, and Refdur represents the duration of the reference events.

 TAES gives equal weight to each event, but it calculates a partial score for each event based on the amount of overlap.
 The TP score is the total duration of a detected term divided by the total duration of the reference term.
 The FN score is the fraction of the time the reference term was missed divided by the total duration of the reference term.
-The FA score is the total duration of the inserted term divided by total amount of time this inserted term was incorrect according to the reference annotation.
+The FP score is the total duration of the inserted term divided by total amount of time this inserted term was incorrect according to the reference annotation.
+But FP can’t be more than 1 per event.
 Therefore, like TP and FN, a single FP event contributes a fractional amount to the overall FP score if it correctly detects a portion of the same event in the reference annotation (partial overlap).
+Moreover, if multiple reference events are detected by a single long hypothesis event, all but the first detections are considered as FNs.
+Since, FP per event cannot exceed 1, this property helps compensating the sensitivity versus FA trade-off.
 An example of TAES scoring is depicted in Figure 8.